Page 2

 A diet composed of too many carbohydrates, especially refined carbs (juice and sugary drinks, candy, cookies, white bread, white rice, processed foods), overloads the body with high blood sugar levels.
 Those beta cells in the pancreas work overtime to supply insulin to rid the blood of all that sugar.

-Adopting better eating habits help control the condition, but many patients require medication.
+Adopting better eating habits helps control the condition, but many patients require medication.
 Eventually, those pancreas cells can become impaired and degrade, unable to manufacture insulin at all.

 Uncontrolled type 2 diabetes leads to greater risk of heart disease, kidney disease, vision impairment, neuropathy, and amputation.